Woznicki-Lab/MI_secchi_library/README.md

 Structure:
-- gen_image_data: apply atmospheric correction to imagery and extract spectral reflectances at field sampled points (MISecchi_) or lake centroids (allLakes)
+- gen_rs_data: apply atmospheric correction to imagery and extract spectral reflectances at field sampled points (MISecchi_) or lake centroids (allLakes)
 - tidy_rs_data: cleans and reformats Colab exported tables from the previous step